icshwi/e3training/workbook/chapter12.md

-# Chapter 12: Release rules
+# Chapter 12: Working with the EPICS community.

 [Return to Table of Contents](README.md)